Pembrokeshire

 Pembrokeshire (/ˈpɛmbrʊkʃɪər, -ʃər/ PEM-bruuk-sheer-,_--shər; Sir Benfro /cy/) is a county in the south-west of Wales.
-It is bordered by Carmarthenshire to the east, Ceredigion to the northeast, and otherwise by the sea.
+It is bordered by Ceredigion to the north-east, Carmarthenshire to the east, and otherwise by the sea.
 (Note: Clockwise from Carmarthen Bay: Bristol Channel, Celtic Sea/Atlantic Ocean, St George's Channel/Irish Sea.
 There are no clearly-defined boundaries between these bodies of water.)
-Haverfordwest is the largest town and administrative headquarters of Pembrokeshire County Council.
+Haverfordwest is the largest town and the administrative headquarters of Pembrokeshire County Council.

-The county is generally sparsely populated and rural, with an area of 610 sqmi and a population of 123,400.
-After Haverfordwest, the largest settlements are Milford Haven (13,907), Pembroke Dock (9,753), and Pembroke (7,552).
-St Davids (1,841) is a city, the smallest by population in the UK.
-Welsh is spoken by 17.2 percent of the population, and for historic reasons is more widely spoken in the north of the county than in the south.